Kapish-0x/UniBook/README.md

 ## Frontend

 Built with React 18 and Vite.
 Has 6 pages — Home, Library, Marketplace, Login, Register, and My Listings.
 The Library tab shows all official university books and the Marketplace lets students buy and sell second-hand books.
-Prices are in INR (₹).
 Uses React Router for navigation, Axios for API calls, and react-hot-toast for notifications.

 ```bash
 cd client